dgs797/LuxTemp/README.md

 ## Credits

-Created for Linux users who want a beautiful, modern brightness and color temperature control tool with system tray integration.
+Created for Linux users (especially Linux Mint users) who want a beautiful, modern brightness and color temperature control tool with system tray integration.

 ---

 **Enjoy your new brightness control app! ☀️🌡️**

 *Star this repo if you find it useful!*

+## Copyright

+Copyright (C) 2025 dgs797

+LuxTemp is free software licensed under GPL-3.0.